-As of 2009, the PBGC has insured pensions up to $54,000 for those that retire at the age of 65.
-If you’re pension is for more than that and your company goes bankrupt, you might be regretting that you hadn’t taken the lump sum.
+As of 2009, the PBGC has insured pensions up to $54,000 for those who retire at the age of 65.
+If your pension is for more than that and your company goes bankrupt, you might regret that you hadn’t taken the lump sum.

-As I mentioned above, security of having all your money up front can be reassuring, but; if you mismanage it, you can go through it quickly leaving you with no security in retirement.
-It’s important to do a self assessment of yourself and your spending habits to make sure you don’t make this mistake.
+As I mentioned above, the security of having all your money up front can be reassuring, but; if you mismanage it, you can go through it quickly leaving you with no security in retirement.
+It’s important to do a self-assessment of yourself and your spending habits to make sure you don’t make this mistake.

 Annuity payments will cease once you and your spouse have departed.
 By choosing to receive your pension in a lump sum payment, you can plan your estate to include beneficiaries of retirement funds that are unused during the lifetime of you or your spouse.

 In essence that means that if you unexpectedly passed away and your spouse wasn’t too far behind you, all the money that you had paid into your pension goes back to the company.

 Another Example of When You Don’t Take the Lump Sum